strimzi/proposals/009-crd-v1-roadmap.md

 #### Users

+Users would have to be using Kubernetes 1.16 or greater.

 Users will need to follow a specific procedure to upgrade:

 1. Install the Strimzi X CRDs using `kubectl apply|replace -f` like normal.